 Entrance off Garden at Pueblo, Santa Barbara, California

-Welcome to the St. Anthony’s Community!
-Current and former Catholics interested in an alternative vision of Church, as well as those of other faiths, will find St. Anthony’s an attractive and welcoming place to gather on Sunday mornings.
+WELCOME to the St. Anthony’s Catholic Community!
+We are an Old Church with a New Heart.
+Current and former Catholics interested in an alternative and more inclusive vision of church and liturgy will find St. Anthony’s an attractive and welcoming place to gather on Sunday mornings and on other occasions.
 Our priests, who preside at our Eucharistic celebrations and other sacramental functions, are duly prepared and ordained without regard to their marital status or gender.
-The words of one of our favorite hymns says it perfectly: All are welcome in this place!

 Who we are…

 Our focus is on doing what Jesus taught.
 Creeds and dogmatic statements are important, but it is how we live, as well as what we say, that is important.
+Our Visitors will recognize the Order of the Mass, but our prayers may be more contemporary.
 We strive to live by the love the Gospel proclaims and to daily apply that love to the journey of life.

 We are a hospitable and friendly people.
 We take our worship seriously, but we don’t stand on ceremony.
 Our love for each other–and all in attendance– is palpable.
 We say of ourselves: “We are a pilgrim people, a people on the journey, a people seeking and responding to truth.
 We are witnesses to Christ, who is salt, leaven and light.”
 We are a people who chose to remain Teachable.
 We are a people experimenting with the future of our church, in the sacred rootedness of Roman Catholicism.